I stumbled upon this NPR audio about another ride-hail service started in a rural Ohio town.

 ” . . . pool rides may take a bit longer as your driver may have to stop to pick up and drop off other passengers during your ride.
 You also won’t be able to have more than one other person with you.
 Pool rides are limited to groups of one or 2 passengers only.
 Finally, you’ll have a much shorter grace period to get in the car once it arrives and you won’t be able to add stops or update your destination.”

 And here is The Rideshare Guy’s article about Pool (and LyftLine) rides.

 Let’s keep it real . . .
 People who drive for Uber/Lyft do it for the money.
 Plain and simple.
 Rideshare has been advertised as a ‘side hustle’ and for those who drive for that express purpose, it’s working for them.

 But I am fairly certain there are more drivers who are like me.
 Driving may have started out as a side hustle, but for whatever reason, driving for Uber/Lyft, or both, has become the only source of income.
 It is our ENTIRE hustle and it can feel like being a hamster on a wheel, sometimes.

-Then I visualized the endless possibilities for Atlanta with Flexx.
+I visualize the endless possibilities for Atlanta with TRYP.
 It is my belief that THINKING Drivers will see an opportunity to capture their own customers in their neighborhoods and surrounding communities!